-- Data processing and RAID storage systems and their basic functions. - The Hitachi RAID storage systems and the manual for the storage system (for example, Hardware Guide of your storage system). - The management software for the storage system (for example, Hitachi Storage Advisor, Hitachi Device Manager Storage Navigator, Storage Navigator) and the applicable user manuals (for example, System Administrator Guide). - The host systems attached to the Hitachi RAID storage systems.
+- Data processing and RAID storage systems and their basic functions. - The Hitachi RAID storage system and the Hardware Guide for the storage system. - The management software for the storage system (for example, Hitachi Device Manager - Storage Navigator). - The host systems attached to the Hitachi RAID storage system.